PESwim/github.io/README.md

 Managed a team(s) of production chemists and optical scientists producing high-performance optical instruments, coatings, and ceramic materials used in high-tech and aerospace applications.
-Project research and development grant writing awards >$2.5 million as program manager or Principal Investigator for government and industry-funded R&D programs.</td></tr></table>
+Project research and development grant writing awards >$2.5 million as a program manager or Principal Investigator for government and industry-funded R&D programs.</td></tr></table>

 [HOT Enterprises, Inc.]() - Principle Investigator, Advanced Materials R&D    1991-1996